johnmichaelplatterLOPEZ/data-science-work/README.md

 Each folder above has a readme that explains the overview of the project and what each file contributes.

-My goal is to create analyses that are transparent, reproducable and clear.
+My goal is to create analyses that are transparent, reproducible and clear.
 This is why I am mainly showcasing jupyter notebook files, as this format allows me to perform reproducible analysis and describe what I am doing with a logical flow.

 The following skills are showcased in this portfolio: